www3838438/dbu/doc/custom.md

 ### Customize/Build your own

+**Building with the default configuration**

  * You must build from the same distribution as the target distribution (build *stable* systems on a build machine running Debian *stable*, *testing* systems on a machine running Debian *testing*...)
  * [`live-build`](https://www.debian.org/devel/debian-live/) is used to build the live system/installer/ISO image.
  * Install the `make` and `git` packages.
  * Run `git clone https://github.com/nodiscc/dbu`
  * To run the build process with the default configuration, run `make all` from the root of the git repository.

+**Building with a custom configuration**

+The build process and resulting live system configuration is controlled through different config files and directories in the repo:

 ```
 DIRECTORIES